user-blank1/Pet-project/expense-tracker/part-1/README.md

       - `PATCH /api/expenses/:id` Updates specific fields of an expense.
       - `DELETE /api/expenses/:id` Deletes an expense by its ID.
   - Data is validated to ensure correctness before processing requests.
-  - Responses include appropriate HTTP status codes and messages.
+  - Responses include appropriate HTTP status codes and data.

   **Technology-related requirements:**